Pfizer says its COVID-19 vaccine protects younger teens | Health

 But in a sign that the findings were promising, the FDA already allowed both companies to begin US studies in children 11 and younger, working their way to as young as 6-month-old.

 While most COVID-19 vaccines being used globally were first tested in tens of thousands of adults, pediatric studies won't need to be nearly as large.
-Scientists have safety information from those studies and from subsequent vaccinations in millions more adults.
-One key question is the dosage: Pfizer gave the 12-and-older participants the same dose adults receive, while testing different doses in younger children.
+Scientists have safety information from those studies and subsequent vaccinations in millions of more adults.
+One key question is the dosage: Pfizer gave the 12-and-older participants the same dose adults receive while testing different doses in younger children.

+It's not clear how quickly the FDA would act on Pfizer's request to allow vaccination starting at age 12.
+The agency has taken about three weeks to review and authorize each of the vaccines currently available for adults.
+That process included holding a public meeting of outside experts to review and vote on the safety and effectiveness of each shot.
+The process for reviewing data in children could be shorter, given FDA's familiarity with each vaccine.
+An agency spokeswoman said the FDA had no information to share on the process, including whether additional public meetings would be required.

 Caleb Chung, who turns 13 later this week, agreed to volunteer after his father, a Duke University pediatrician, presented the option.
 He doesn't know if he received the vaccine or a placebo.